sselcan/sselcan.github.io/_pages/cv.md

 ---

-If you still want the **“extended cut”**, feel free to email me or wait me to update the website.
+If you still want the extended cut, feel free to email me or wait me to update the website.

 📩 [Request full CV](mailto:sselcan.magara@gmail.com)